pemcg/manageiq-automation-howto-guide/chapter18/catalogiteminitialization.md

 <br>
 We can see that the schema uses the _pre1_ and _pre2_ states to add a dialog parser (common between the _CatalogItemInitialization_ and _CatalogBundleInitialization_ State Machines), and the _CatalogItemInitialization_ Method to set the child object _options\_hash_ values and/or tags accordingly.

+The _CatalogItemInitialization_ Method itself relies on the dialog inputs having been parsed correctly by _dialog\_parser_, and this requires us to use a 'standard' naming convention for our service dialog elements.

 #### Service Dialog Element Naming Convention

 To perform the service dialog -> options_hash or tag substitution correctly, we must name our service dialog elements in a particular way, depending on whether the element is requesting input for a single option or tag, or a comma-separated list (array) of options or tags.